The bullpen revolution has not been televised

 23. Cardinals

 With Trevor Rosenthal pitching well again, the Cardinals have two qualified closers.
 They haven't used either one very imaginatively -- there was lots of winter talk that Rosenthal could be stretched out and work more like Andrew Miller, but stretching Rosenthal out in the spring led to problems.
-So, on the surface, the Cardinals have what lots of teams have: a closer (Seung-hwan Oh) and a set-up man who is also really good (Rosenthal).
+So, on the surface, the Cardinals have what lots of teams have: a closer (Seung-hwan Oh) and a setup man who is also really good (Rosenthal).
 However, by treating Rosenthal as slightly more than that, they've given Oh more rest than the normal closer gets.
 Oh has pitched three days in a row only once.
 Rosenthal, meanwhile, has collected three saves.
 A small thing, which is part of the point: We're at No. 23 and talking about really small things.

 24. Angels